5 Tips to Help Your Aging Parents Get Organized

 Does your parent have a problem with letting things go that borders on hoarding?
 If the issue causes arguments within the family, there may be a serious problem.
-To keep peace and harmony, you might look into a professional organizer.
-They can act as a buffer and they know how to make the experience a positive one.
+To keep peace and harmony, you might look into a professional organizer to act as a buffer and help make the experience a positive one.

-Caution – keep your judgements to yourself.
+A word of caution: Keep your judgments to yourself.
 Even if your parent is driving you insane, try to be as accommodating as possible.
-Resist the temptation to just start throwing stuff away or forcing him/her to make decisions they are reluctant to make.
+Resist the temptation to just start throwing stuff away or forcing them to make decisions they are reluctant to make.

-Step Two: Consider all Contingencies.
 Moving furniture and trip hazards such as throw rugs is a good thing.
-But you should consider acts of God-type events that can impact your less than spry parents.
+But you should also consider acts of God-type events that can impact your less than spry parents.
 Make arrangements before an emergency or disaster occurs and if needed, assist them with that process.
 Some things to do:

 - Exchange keys or key codes for easy access